geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-16/meeting-transcript.md

 So right now the deduping still occurs at the kernel level, and it might always occur there.
 Yeah, if you're calling the same layer, right?
 Because imagine rendering a transformer, it's going to render literally every layer as separate code instead of calling into the same thing, so..
-There's advantages to this hierarchical structure, but really what you want to do is you want to put a range UOP in the overgraph to deal with the layers.
+There's advantages to this hierarchical structure, but really what you want to do is you want to put a range UOp in the overgraph to deal with the layers.

 ##### **Geohot** [[00:15:14](https://www.youtube.com/watch?v=MXDfAfrJmrQ&t=914)]
 If I have an LLM with 10 layers, that should be a range.